tamere-allo-peter/tamere-allo-peter/README.md

 * Boxtream (available upon request) : hugely powerful live streaming solution for online courses and conferences.
-It was used to live stream and publish several thousands hours for two french universities.
+It was used to live stream and publish several thousand hours for two french universities.

 * Camtrol (not available for now) : multi-camera PTZ controler.
 I had